 - Spatial Locality refers to the use of data elements within relatively close storage locations e.g. scan arrays in increasing order, matrices by row.
-It involves mechanisms such as memory prefetching and access granularity - Temporal Locality refers to the reuse of specific data within a relatively small time duration, and, as consequence, exploit lower levels of the memory hierarchy (caches) Heavily used memory locations can be accessed more quickly than less heavily used locations
+It involves mechanisms such as memory prefetching and access granularity - Temporal Locality refers to the reuse of specific data within a relatively small time duration, and, as consequence, exploit lower levels of the memory hierarchy (caches), e.g. multiple sparse accesses Heavily used memory locations can be accessed more quickly than less heavily